 Get a letter of authenticity

 Unless you already have a standalone FAA PPL, you will need to have a current letter of authenticity to take the test.
 (Once you pass your CPL the FAA will issue you with a standalone CPL and this formality will go away in future.)
 The process is straightforward.
-You fax one form to the CAA and another to the FAA with the required information – medical, licence etc. Within two or three weeks you get the letter by post.
+You fax one form using the best free online fax service to the CAA and another to the FAA with the required information – medical, licence etc. Within two or three weeks you get the letter by post.
 The FAA make no charge for their part in all this but the CAA will charge a fee to confirm your identity.

 Get a visa